-Early in the morning you take a boat ride to Boca del Drago around Isla Colon.
-Weather permitting, you visit Swan's Cay, a rock protruding from the depths of the Caribbean Sea, which serves as rookery for Red-billed tropic birds (the only place to be found in Panama) and Brown boobies.
+Early in the morning, you take a boat ride to Boca del Drago around Isla Colon.
+Weather permitting, you visit Swan's Cay, a rock protruding from the depths of the Caribbean Sea, which serves as a rookery for Red-billed tropic birds (the only place to be found in Panama) and Brown boobies.
 Along the coastline, returning to the lodge, you make stops at coral reefs and mangrove isles for snorkeling.
 Back at the lodge you have lunch and get ready for your return flight to Panama City.
-Upon arrival you will be transferred to your hotel.
+Upon arrival, you will be transferred to your hotel.
 Tonight you enjoy a farewell dinner at a local restaurant.

 Night at the TRYP PANAMA CENTRO HOTEL - EL CANGREJO (BLD)

 Today you are picked up at the lobby of the hotel 2.5 hours prior to your scheduled departure flight and transferred to Tocumen International Airport.
 Fly home.
 (B)

 Optional pre-tour to the San Blas Islands and post-tour Panama Canal transit available.

 - Easy/moderate hiking 2-4 hours per day with rolling, slippery hills, and optional activities such as snorkeling, rafting, and extended hikes.